ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 output "psc_connection_id" {
   value       = google_compute_forwarding_rule.clickhouse_cloud_psc.psc_connection_id
-  description = "Please add GCP PSC Connection ID to allow list on instance level."
+  description = "Add GCP PSC Connection ID to allow list on instance level."
 }
 ```

 ## Setting up DNS

-Two options are presented, using the Google Cloud console, and using the gcloud CLI.
+Two options are presented, using the Google Cloud console and using the `gcloud` CLI.

 ### Using the Google Cloud console

-- Please create Private DNS zone from **Supported regions** part:
+- Create a Private DNS zone from **Supported regions**.
-- Please open **Network services -> Cloud DNS**.
+- Open **Network services -> Cloud DNS**.
-- Click **Create Zone**:
+- Select **Create Zone**:

 ![Create Zone](@site/docs/en/cloud/security/images/gcp-psc-create-zone.png)

-In the Zone Type dialog Please set:
+In the Zone Type dialog, set:

 - Zone type: **Private**
-- Zone name: please set zone name.
+- Zone name: input an appropriate zone name.
-- DNS name: please use the **Private DNS domain** column from the **Supported regions** table for your region.
+- DNS name: use the **Private DNS domain** column from the **Supported regions** table for your region.
-- Networks: please attach a DNS zone to networks you are planning to use for connections to ClickHouse Cloud via PSC
+- Networks: attach a DNS zone to networks you are planning to use for connections to ClickHouse Cloud using PSC.

 ![Zone Type](@site/docs/en/cloud/security/images/gcp-psc-zone-type.png)

 #### Create a wildcard record

-Please point it to the IP address created in the **Adding PSC Connection** step.
+Point it to the IP address created in the **Adding PSC Connection** step.

 ![Wildcard DNS](@site/docs/en/cloud/security/images/gcp-psc-wildcard-dns.png)

-### Using the gcloud CLI
+### Using the `gcloud` CLI

 #### Create DNS zone